marklogic-community/marklogic-samplestack/appserver/java-spring/README.md

 *To build and run:*

-Before running anything here, you will need an EA-3 release of MarkLogic.
+Before running anything here, you will need a MarkLogic 8, installed and running.
 Start this quickstart with it installed and running.
 By default this process will will secure MarkLogic with username admin, password admin.
 If you have already secured MarkLogic, you need to update gradle.properties with the admin credentials you used during the install and setup process.

 You also need A JDK 1.7 or 1.8

 The setup assumes you have MarkLogic Server running on your localhost and that your Admin user credentials are admin:admin.
 To change this, modify `appserver/java-spring/gradle.properties`.
 All further commands assume you have changed to the java-spring directory with `cd appserver/java-spring`

 * `./gradlew appserver`    Runs assemble, dbLoad, and bootrun.
 This single command builds the Java application, configures the MarkLogic instance, loads some sample data, and starts the application.
 It stops at some point with this output: